Advanced Developmental Psychology and Developmental Psychopathology

 - Review the theoretical explanations for such changes;

-- Use the developmental psychopathology framework to demonstrate complex interaction of factor affecting both typical and atypical development.
+- Use the developmental psychopathology framework to demonstrate complex interaction of factors affecting both typical and atypical development.

 - Cover issues in diagnosis and classification of childhood and adolescent mental disorders.